caleb1248/text-editor/README.md

 ## Features

 - Better syntax highlighting.
-- Intellisense for HTML, CSS, JavaScript, and Typescript.
+- Enhanced intellisense for HTML, CSS, JavaScript, and Typescript.
 - Support for opening and saving files using the File System Access API.
 - Editor tabs
 - File creation